Mars 2020: Perseverance rover

 The Norwegian-developed radar RIMFAX is one of the seven instruments that have been placed on board.
 The radar has been developed together with FFI (Norwegian Defence Research Establishment), led by Principal Investigator Svein-Erik Hamran of FFI, the Norwegian Space Center, and a number of Norwegian companies.
 Space has also been found for the first time for an uncrewed helicopter, which will be controlled by NTNU (Norwegian University of Science and Technology) trained cybernetics engineer Håvard Fjær Grip and his team at NASA's Jet Propulsion Laboratory in Los Angeles.

-Each Mars mission contributes to an ongoing innovation chain.
-Each draws on prior operations or tested technologies and contributes uniquely to upcoming missions.
-By using this strategy, NASA is able to advance the frontiers of what is currently feasible while still depending on earlier advancements.

-The Curiosity rover, which touched down on Mars in 2012, is directly responsible for a large portion of Perseverance's rover design, including its entry, descent, and landing mechanism.
-With Perseverance, new technological innovations will be demonstrated, and entry, descent, and landing capabilities will be improved.
-These advancements will help open the door for future robotic and human missions to the Moon and Mars.

 A piece of fabric from the wing of the 1903 Wright Flyer airplane of the Wright brothers is attached under the solar panel of the Ingenuity helicopter.

 Ingenuity helicopter

 Ingenuity was the robotic coaxial helicopter that made the first aircraft flights on another planet.
 It was deployed from the underside of Perseverance and used autonomous control guided by flight plan instructions uploaded from mission control.

 After each landing, it transmitted photographs and other data to Perseverance, which relayed the information to Earth.
 The program was originally designed to perform only five hops, but the helicopter flew 72 times over three years until NASA ended its mission on January 25, 2024.
 NASA has plans to build on the helicopter's design for future Mars missions.